Orage AlternativesCalendar Apps like Orage

-Orage is described as 'new modern calendar application for the Xfce Desktop Environment.
+Orage is described as 'New modern calendar application for the Xfce Desktop Environment.
 Orage has been designed from the start to be quick and easy-to-use.
 Its user interface is clean and intuitive, and does not include any confusing or useless options' and is a Calendar app in the office & productivity category.
-There are eight alternatives to Orage for a variety of platforms, including Linux, Mac, Windows, Android and Android Tablet.
-The best alternative is Lightning Calendar, which is both free and Open Source.
-Other great apps like Orage are Simple Calendar, Rainlendar, Calendar Lock PEA and Kalendar.
+There are nine alternatives to Orage for a variety of platforms, including Linux, Android, Android Tablet, Mac and Windows apps.
+The best Orage alternative is Fossify Calendar, which is both free and Open Source.
+Other great apps like Orage are Simple Calendar, Rainlendar, Right Calendar and Merkuro Calendar.

 - Calendar App